Tips before you book your next airline flight

-Airline travel has been unreliable for more than 18 months as the airlines struggled with staffing and logistics.
+Airline travel has been unreliable for nearly two years as the airlines struggled with staffing and logistics.
 Almost every airline has had at least one disastrous weekend with mass cancelations.
 The problem isn’t likely to end anytime soon.
 Here are some suggestions to help save you grief on your next trip.

 Hedge your ticket purchase